 Andrew’s commercial and transformation project experience spans two decades, affording him a broad range of transformation, commercial, negotiation, analytical, financial, risk management, and leadership skills.

-In January 2021, Angelo returned from Rome to his educational position at St. Michael’s College and was pleased to return ‘home’ to Adelaide and continue his work in support of the Lasallian mission and the ANZPPNG District.
+In 2021, Angelo returned to St. Michael’s College Adelaide where he continues his work in support of the Lasallian mission.